zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 ## How to: Run your application in the Compute and Storage Emulators

 The Azure Compute and Storage Emulators provide a local environment in which you can test your Azure application before deploying it to the cloud.
 There are some differences between the emulators and the Azure environment.
-To understand this better, see [Differences Between the Compute Emulator and Azure](http://msdn.microsoft.com/library/windowsazure/gg432960.aspx) と [Differences Between the Storage Emulator and Azure Storage Services](http://msdn.microsoft.com/library/windowsazure/gg433135.aspx).
+To understand this better, see [Differences Between the Compute Emulator and Azure](http://msdn.microsoft.com/library/windowsazure/gg432960.aspx) and [Differences Between the Storage Emulator and Azure Storage Services](http://msdn.microsoft.com/library/windowsazure/gg433135.aspx).

 Note that you must have PHP installed locally to use the Compute Emulator.
 The Compute Emulator will use your local PHP installation to run your application.